jeremysu1989/bioinformatics/README.md

 To use for loop in shell

-To check the completeness of all files downloaded from website, use shell script *partial finished, for loop to download dataset from ensemble*
+To check the completeness of all files downloaded from website, use shell script *partial finished, for loop to download dataset from ensemble*  **Finished all** 20220513

 ### 20220509